≡ Menu

 • It’s a guaranteed return.
 You’ll earn whatever interest you save, unlike the variable and unknown returns from the stock market.

-• It reduces big picture risk.
-The smaller your mortgage, the less chance a financial upset like unemployment, illness, or divorce sending your finances spiraling out of control.
+• It reduces risk.
+The smaller your mortgage, the less chance a financial upset like unemployment, illness, or divorce sending your finances spiralling out of control.

 • It’s simple.
 There’s no fussing with funds or shares or anything else.
 Just throw any spare money at your mortgage!

 • You may be happier investing in volatile shares when you have no mortgage.
-And you should have more spare cash to do so.
+You should have more spare cash to do so, too.

 • Selling your home is tax-free.
-If you decide to sell up and go traveling, say, you’re not taxed on any gains you make on realizing your own home investment.
+If you sell up and go traveling, say, you’re not taxed on any gains you make on realising your own home investment.
 If you’d instead invested spare cash outside of an ISA or a SIPP, you might.
-True, the ISA and pension contribution limits are generous for most people – £60,000 totaled in a year – so that usually won’t matter.
-But it may be best to put big windfalls like bonuses or inheritances into paying off your mortgage.
+True, the ISA and pension contribution limits are very generous – £80,000 in total in a year – so that usually won’t matter.
+But it may be best to put big windfalls like bonuses or inheritances into paying off your mortgage, rather than investing outside tax wrappers.

 You can be too clever in life.
 Paying off the mortgage is hard to beat.
 I’ve never met anyone – aside from online commentators – who regretted it.